Førde IL

-Førde Idrettslag is a Norwegian sports club based in Førde, Sunnfjord.
+Førde Idrettslag is a Norwegian sports club based in the town of Førde in Sunnfjord Municipality.
 It has sections for alpine skiing, association football, athletics, biathlon, cross-country skiing, floorball, gymnastics, handball, orienteering, powerlifting, ski jumping, swimming and weightlifting.
 The club was founded by Nikolai Schei on 4 January 1920.

 Football

 The football section, Førde IL Fotball, was founded on 17 November 1945.
 The men's football team currently plays in the Norwegian Third Division.
 They play their home games at Førde Stadion which has a capacity of 2,000 spectators.
 In 2016, Førde knocked Brann out of the Norwegian Cup.
 It was the first time since 1939 that Brann got knocked out in the first round.
 Notable former players include Vegar Gjermundstad, Kristian Fardal Opseth, Thor Jørgen Spurkeland and Alexander Ødegaard.